 On some decks, it’s possible to use 4×4 or larger posts that run continuously from the railing to the footings, supporting both the deck structure and the railing.
 As long as the posts are not notched, these easily meet the most stringent deck codes.

 Another approach gaining in popularity is to use steel connectors to reinforce the post attachment.
 By using special framing connectors engineered for this specific application, you automatically get a rugged railing and a code-approved connection.
 And installation is pretty straightforward once and efficient once you’ve done a few decks this way.

 Whatever approach you use, make sure your lags, bolts, or other hardware are suitable for today’s highly corrosive treated lumber.
 That means heavy hot-dipped-galvanized or polymer coatings approved for use with pressure-treated lumber.

-The International Residential Code (IRC), adopted by most US cities and towns, requires 36 in. high deck railings for decks more than 30 in. above the ground.
-The railing must be strong enough to resist the following loads:
+The International Residential Code (IRC), adopted by most US cities and towns, requires 36-in.-high guardrails (called “guards” in the 2015 IRC and later versions) for decks more than 30 in. above the ground.
+The guardrail system must be strong enough to resist the following loads:

 In general, deck posts should be spaced no more than 6 feet apart.
 Beyond that amount, it becomes very difficult to meet the safety requirements.

 The problem is that the railing post acts like a lever, exerting a very large force on the connection at the bottom.
 The weakest link is not the post-to-rim-joist connection, but the rim joist to the floor framing.